tefalconeye/FalconEyeVSCodeExtension/README.md

 While a script is under the debugger, you will be able to use breakpoints and other standard debugger features such as step through, step inside, step outside, and so on.
 Read python extension’s readme section for getting yourself familiarized with how to use debugging features in Visual Studio Code.

-## Code Snippet Feature
+## Code Snippets for FalconEye Test APIs

-  - You can also add auto generated code to your newly created script by just typing Platform type(iOS/android/STB) in the text editor.
+  - When you want to start a new test script, create a new python file and simply type in the platform name (iOS/Android/STB) in the empty editor and it will auto-generate all the lines of code required for the test script.
-  - API snippets can be added by just typing API name in the text editor.For Example if you need to add QuickCapture API snippet,Just type (quickcapture).
-    The UI wil provide you suggestions and you can add from there.
+  - Test API snippets can be added by just typing the API name in the text editor.
+For example, if you need to add QuickCapture API snippet, just start typing 'quickcapture'.
+As you type, the matching API names will be listed in an intellisense popup, and the selected API's calling structure will also be displayed as a sub-menu to the Intellisense popup.
+You can select the required API and press Enter - this will add the code snippet for that API into your test script.

 Happy scripting!